-2.3 Over Subscription Criteria
+2.1 Over Subscription Criteria

 - 1. Looked After Children and previously Looked After Children.
 A Looked After Child is a child who is in the care of a Local Authority.
-Previously Looked After Children are children who were looked after but ceased to be so when they were adopted or became subject to a child arrangements order or special guardianship order.
+Previously Looked After Children are children who were looked after but ceased to be so when they were adopted or became subject to a Child Arrangements Order or Special Guardianship Order.
+Children who appear (to the Admission Authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 (See important notes) - 2.
-Children living in the designated catchment area with a sibling attending The Castle School at the time of application (see sections 6.6 and 6.14). - 3.
-Children of staff employed at The Castle School (Children of staff at the school either where the member of staff has been employed at the school for two or more years or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.) - 4.
-Children living in the designated catchment area (see sections 6.14). - 5.
-Children living outside the designated catchment area with a sibling attending The Castle School at the time of application (see sections 6.6 and 6.14). - 6.
+Children living in the designated catchment area with a sibling attending The Castle School at the time of application (see sections 6.4 and 6.10). - 3.
+Children attending Orchard Grove Primary School at the time of application 1. - 4.
+Children of staff employed at The Castle School (Children of staff at the school either where the member of staff has been employed at the school for two or more years or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.) - 5.
+Children living in the designated catchment area (see sections 6.10). - 6.
+Children living outside the designated catchment area with a sibling attending The Castle School at the time of application (see sections 6.4 and 6.10). - 7.
 Children not satisfying a higher criterion.